 Water Conservation Education

-The residents within the WHCRWA’s boundaries knew very little about the changes on the horizon…in the source, delivery and price of their drinking water.
-A massive outreach effort – that included newsletters, brochures, Town Hall meetings, public forums and a comprehensive website – was launched.
+Back then, the residents within the WHCRWA’s boundaries knew very little about the changes on the horizon…in the source, delivery and price of their drinking water.
+A massive outreach effort – that included newsletters, brochures, Town Hall meetings, public forums and early editions of this website.
 Keenly aware that it wouldn’t work to fix just half the problem, along with the coordination and construction of a new infrastructure, the WHCRWA also addressed the “demand” side of the issue.
 Almost from day one, a strong “use water efficiently” message was included in all communications efforts.

 For more than a decade, the WHCRWA sponsored water conservation education programs for area students.
 However, when the Covid-19 pandemic closed public schools, the on campus in-person assembly programs ended.